What Unhealthy Pride Looks Like

 Pride of Appearance

-- Feel their appearance gives them more worth
+- Feel their appearance gives their SELF more worth

-- Think their beauty makes them superior to others
+- Think their beauty makes their SELF superior to others

 - Flaunt their figure/physique so others will praise them